JHarp199345/Gwriter/obsidian-plugin/README.md

 ## Architecture

-This plugin uses a **hybrid architecture**:
+This plugin is **fully self-contained**:

-- **Obsidian Plugin** (Frontend) - TypeScript/React UI
+- **Pure Obsidian Plugin** - TypeScript/React UI
-- **Python Backend** (FastAPI) - AI processing, prompt engineering, character extraction

-The backend must be running separately for the plugin to function.
+- **Direct AI API Integration** - Makes API calls directly from the plugin
+- **No Backend Required** - Everything runs within Obsidian

 ## Troubleshooting

-### Backend Not Connecting

-- Ensure Python backend is running: `python main.py` (or `python3 main.py`)
+### API Key Issues

+- Ensure your API key is correctly entered in settings
+- Verify the API key is valid and has credits/quota
-- Check the URL in settings matches your backend
+- Check that the model name matches your provider
-- Try accessing `http://localhost:8000/health` in your browser
-- Verify firewall/network settings

 ### API Errors